0snap/zeek-cluster/README.md

 ## Docker

 Images ship with `supervisord` (nodaemon).
-It wraps the `sshd` and `zeek` processes.
+It wraps the `sshd` and `bro` processes.
 Images build against latest Zeek master.

-Pre-built images (`x86_64` and `arm64v8`) can be found on dockerhub: https://hub.docker.com/r/fixel/bro-cluster/tags/  (I had to abuse tags to get in the same repo)
+Pre-built images for `x86_64` can be found on [dockerhub](https://cloud.docker.com/u/fixel/repository/docker/fixel/zeek-cluster)

 #### ARM 64v8

-I provide images for 64bit ARM.
+I plan on rebuilding and providing images for 64bit ARM again.
 The dockerfiles inherit from the debian `arm64v8` base image.
-The images you find on dockerhub were compiled on a 64bit ARM-v8 chipset, architecture `aarch64` (nVidia Jetson TX2).
-They are runnable on this platform and should work on any ARM based chipset with 64bit.
+I need to get the appropiate hardware back first.
+The images will be uploaded the next weeks.

 ### Network